All Episodes

 And Tiger Woods understands the same thing about the products he sells.

-There's nothing in it for Michael Jordan or Tiger Woods to come out and start endorsing candidates or to even let anybody know what their political leanings are, even though we all know that Michael Jordan's a Democrat, but he doesn't stump for them.
+There's nothing in it for Michael Jordan or Tiger Woods to come out and start endorsing candidates or to even let anybody know what their political leanings are, even though we all know that Michael Jordan's a Democrat, but he doesn't stump for him.

-He does it's not part of his identity.
+It's not part of his identity.

 Oprah, you know, she made that leap.